-Standard Life have confirmed that all core financial transactions were dealt with promptly and accurately over the period.
-There is a standard SLA covering the accuracy and timeliness of all core transactions that targets 10 working days for core financial transactions and has an internal controls statement that outlines information about processing of these core financial transactions.
-Governance and oversight arrangements are in place to monitor SLA performance against defined service levels and risk standards.
-Authorising and processing transactions and achieving the stated SLA is managed through controlled systems including, but not limited to, the following actions:
+Standard Life has confirmed that all core financial transactions were dealt with promptly and accurately over the period covered by this Statement.
+There is a standard Service Level Agreement ("SLA") covering the accuracy and timeliness of all core transactions that targets 10 working days for core financial transactions and has an internal controls statement that outlines information about processing of these core financial transactions.

+Governance and oversight arrangements are in place to monitor performance against the agreed service levels and risk standards.
+Authorising and processing transactions and achieving the agreed service standards is managed through controlled systems including, but not limited to, the following actions:

-- Automated systems are designed to ensure consistent, timely and accurate receipt and allocation to the correct funds for regular and single payments; - Regular monitoring of process and people performance, including control self-assessment reviews; - Reconciliations are carried out between Finance and Customer Operations to ensure contributions are accurately recorded; - Documented business procedures are in place for contributions processed; - Compliance with processes is supported by an automated workflow system that ensures work is enabled, tracked and managed; - A dedicated control team actively manages manual payments (including automation failures) and the reporting of missed contributions to the Pensions Regulator; - An automated quotes system, which ensures the consistent application of calculations; - Scheme rules and policy provisions are coded within automated systems that have been built and tested to establish project management practices; and - A quality assurance framework is in place to ensure that payments are processed in line with the defined processes and service levels.
+- Automated systems are designed to ensure consistent, timely and accurate receipt and allocation to the correct funds for regular and single payments; - Regular monitoring of process and people performance, including control self-assessment reviews; - Reconciliations are carried out between Finance and Customer Operations to ensure contributions are accurately recorded; - Documented business procedures are in place for contributions processed.
+These procedures form the basis for their staff training programmes and are regularly reviewed; - Compliance with processes is supported by an automated workflow system that ensures work is enabled, tracked and managed; - A dedicated control team actively manages manual payments (including automation failures) and the reporting of missed contributions to the Pensions Regulator; - An automated quotes system, which ensures the consistent application of calculations; - Scheme rules and policy provisions are coded within automated systems that have been built and tested to establish project management practices; and - A quality assurance framework is in place to ensure that payments are processed in line with the defined processes and service levels. - Standard Life has confirmed that it aims to complete 90% of all requests within 10 working days.
+It confirmed that 75% of requests (6 out of 8), that included providing Scheme/members' information, were completed within this timeframe over the Scheme year.
+This means that the service standards have been below the service standards agreed with the Trustee. - However, as the number of cases in question were low, if one case falls outside of SLA measurements, this leads to significant a higher proportional reduction in the overall average percentage.
+Taking this into account, the Trustee remains broadly comfortable with Standard Life's performance against its SLA target but will continue to work with Standard Life to improve these levels going forward.